 - Improve lymphatic flow.
 Get lymph drainage massages.
 Foods that block lymph are dairy and high fat foods.

 - Water filter.
 Consider a water filter on your shower to reduce toxins in the water getting on your face.
 There can be up to 300 different contaminants in tap water, including chlorine and fluoride.
 I find that many of my clients are drinking filtered water but the filter is not the right kind or does not work well – this defeats the purpose.
 You MUST drink properly filtered water to enjoy good health.
-I recommend Pure Effects Water filters that I wrote about in this article The Best Water Filter on the Market.
+Learn more this article, The Best Water Filter on the Market.

 - Stress reduction.
 This is essential in combating rosacea.
 You want to relax as much as you can to calm your nervous system, as there is a connection with the sympathetic nervous system and rosacea.
 Try deep breathing exercises, massage, yoga, and meditation.
 Try this simple meditation.